NeilMountford/pt-prep/session3/readme.md

   font-family: arial;
 }`

-The browser will only apply a font if it is available on the machine the website is being accessed on.
+The browser will only apply a font if it is available on the computer/phone/tablet the website is being accessed on.
-There are only a certain number of fonts that are generally available across all systems and can therefore be used without much worry.
+There are only a certain number of fonts that are generally available across all devices and can therefore be used without much worry.
 These are the so-called web safe fonts.
 Check here for a list: https://www.cssfontstack.com/

 You can use font stacks to specify fallbacks if your font is not available: